-Paul Fronstin is director of the Health Research and Education Program at EBRI.
+Paul Fronstin is director of the Health Research and Education Program at the Employee Benefit Research Institute (EBRI).
 This Issue Brief was written with assistance from the Institute's research and editorial staffs.
 Any views expressed in this report are those of the author and should not be ascribed to the officers, trustees, or other sponsors of EBRI, EBRI-ERF, or their staffs.
 Neither EBRI nor EBRI-ERF lobbies or takes positions on specific policy proposals.
 EBRI invites comment on this research.